AlekseyUsov/openshift-logforwarding-splunk/README.md

 This repository contains assets to forward container logs from an OpenShift Container Platform 4.3+ to Splunk.

+## Credits

+This project builds on the work by Andrew Block (sabre1041), hosted at https://github.com/sabre1041/openshift-logforwarding-splunk.
+It provides the following capabilities, not available in the upstream:

+* Number of fluentd workers can be set via `forwarding.{app,infra,audit}.fluentd.workers` values for different types of logs, which is beneficial for large volumes of data causing CPU throttling of fluentd pods
+* Application, infrastructure, and audit logs can be sent to separate endpoints with different indexes, tokens, and protocols, which is useful for compliance and management

 ## Overview

-OpenShift contains a container [log aggregation feature](https://docs.openshift.com/container-platform/4.4/logging/config/cluster-logging-external.html) built on the ElasticSearch, Fluentd and Kibana (EFK) stack.
+OpenShift contains a container [log aggregation feature](https://docs.openshift.com/container-platform/4.8/logging/cluster-logging-external.html) built on the ElasticSearch, Fluentd and Kibana (EFK) stack.
 Support is available (Tech Preview as of 4.3/4.4) to send logs generated on the platform to external targets using the Fluentd forwarder feature with output in Splunk using the HTTP Event Collector (HEC).

 The assets contained in this repository support demonstrating this functionality by establishing a non persistent deployment of Splunk to OpenShift in a namespace called `splunk` and sending application container logs to an index in Splunk called `openshift`.